 Ten years ago, Nokia had a 51% share of the global smartphone market.
 But by 2013, this had dropped to under 3%.
 HMD Global, the phone manufacturer behind the Nokia brand today, are keen to reclaim Nokia’s hold on the smartphone market.

 At MWC, HMD announced a range of four new smartphones and one re-imagined feature phone.
-The smartphones cover a wide range of price points but one thing is consistent: the software.
-All of Nokia’s new smartphones are shipped with Android One, ‘the purest form of android’ according to Google.
+Smartphones cover a wide range of price points but one thing is consistent: the software.
+All of Nokia’s new smartphones are shipped with Android One, ‘the purest form of Android’ according to Google.
 This means Nokia customers are getting a streamlined Android experience out of the box and will continue to get regular security updates for two years.

 Retailing at around £65, the Nokia 1 could be ideal for businesses that need to provide their remote workers with affordable but fast and up-to-date devices.

 Thanks to a stainless steel frame and vacuum-moulded Gorilla Glass coating, the Nokia 8 Sirocco is capable of withstanding a whopping 450lbs of pressure.
 HMD has said one of the phone’s standout features is that it’s unbendable.

 Like its counterparts, the Sirocco will run pure Android from release and it will also reintroduce the much-loved Pro Camera mode which gives users much more control over their photos.
 With this premium smartphone, HMD is hoping to capture high-power users from phones like the S8.

 Last but not least: the banana phone is back!
 In a similar fashion to last year’s MWC, Nokia manufacturer HMD is looking to cash in on nostalgia with an updated Nokia 8110.
 In addition to its iconic sliding cover, the phone will now also let users access apps like Google Maps, Facebook and even Google Assistant.
 All of these are over a 4G connection!